 - Patient sitting: It is very important that the patient straightens his back

-- Therapist stabilize the patient head by rt elbow.
+- Physical Therapist stabilize the patient head by rt elbow.
 While his rt little finger on C2 Spinous process

 - Therapist use his left base of the thumb to apply the mobilization with direction 90 degree

 - If this technique relief headache, It repeated 6 to 10 times.

 In addition to these exercises for cervicogenic headache that the physiotherapist does, there are also exercises that can be done at home on the advice of the physiotherapist.
 For example:

 This exercise is done seated and aims to improve posture and not to assume incorrect postures.

 - It is necessary to sit at the tip of the chair or well seated with the back supported.

 - And as soon as this position is reached, it is necessary to straighten the sternum.